Work with the GitHub Workflow

 Create a Branch

 When you’re ready to experiment with a new feature or fix an issue, create a new branch of the project.
-The branch will look exactly like master at first, but any changes you make will only be reflected in your branch.
+The branch will look exactly like main at first, but any changes you make will only be reflected in your branch.

 As you make changes to the files within the project, commit them to your feature branch.